bharathi26/realtimecongress-ios/README.md

 Email luigi (at) sunlightfoundation.com or find LuigiMontanez on Freenode in the #sunlightlabs channel.

 ## To-Do for iPad Interface
-1. Implement popovers for portrait view
+1. Implement opening screen for iPad interface